William Horwood (novelist)

 William Horwood (born 12 May 1944 in Oxford) is an English novelist.
 He grew up on the East Kent coast, primarily in Deal, within a family fractious with "parental separation, secret illegitimacy, alcoholism and genteel poverty".

 Between the ages of six and ten, he was raised in foster care, attended school in Germany for a year, then went on to Grammar School at age eleven.
-In his eighteenth year, he attended Bristol University to study geography, after which he had any number of jobs—fundraising and teaching, among others, as well as editing for the London Daily Mail.
+In his eighteenth year, he attended Bristol University to study geography, after which he had any number of jobs—fundraising and teaching, among others, as well as editing for the Daily Mail.

 In 1978, at age 34, he retired from the newspaper in order to pursue novel-writing as his primary career, inspired by some long-ago reading of Frances Hodgson Burnett's The Secret Garden.

 His first novel, Duncton Wood, an allegorical tale about a community of moles, was published in 1980.
 It was followed by two sequels, forming The Duncton Chronicles, and also a second trilogy, The Book of Silence.
 William Horwood has also written two stand-alone novels intertwining the lives of humans and of eagles (The Stonor Eagles and Callanish), and The Wolves of Time duology.
 Skallagrigg, his 1987 novel about disability, love, and trust, was made into a BBC film in 1994.
 In addition, he has written a number of sequels to the 1908 novel The Wind in the Willows by Kenneth Grahame.

 Boy with No Shoes, published in August 2004, is a fictionalised memoir that explores challenging themes of childhood in Kent.

 In 2007, he collaborated with historian Helen Rappaport to produce Dark Hearts of Chicago, a historical mystery and thriller set in nineteenth-century Chicago.
 It was re-published in 2008 as City of Dark Hearts with some significant revisions and cuts under the pen name James Conan.